Safecast/bGeigieNanoKit/README.md

 ### Using Safecast With Mobile Apps

-The official [Safecast app for iOS](https://itunes.apple.com/us/app/safecast/id571167450?mt=8) brings our extensive dataset of radiation measurements to your mobile device, and provides a full toolset to help you perform measurements with your own instrument such as a Geiger or scintillation counter (not included).
+The official (currently not availble)[Safecast app for iOS](https://itunes.apple.com/us/app/safecast/id571167450?mt=8) brings our extensive dataset of radiation measurements to your mobile device, and provides a full toolset to help you perform measurements with your own instrument such as a Geiger or scintillation counter (not included).
 The app functions as a virtual Geiger counter, allowing you to see your location on a map while displaying radiation readings that have been taken nearby.
 The app is currently for iOS only.

 In addition, the Safecast Drive app [Android](https://github.com/Safecast/bGeigie-Drive) enables you to: